camunda/camunda-docs/docs/guides/devops-lifecycle/integrate-web-modeler-in-ci-cd.md

 If you use GitLab, we recommend using [GitLab Review Apps](https://docs.gitlab.com/ee/ci/review_apps/) to provide these preview environments.
 :::

+You can use the `zbctl` CLI to deploy the process in this pipeline step, which works both for a SaaS or self-managed cluster, or use the Java or Go client, or any of the community-maintained clients.

 :::info Feature branches and Web Modeler installations

 While it might be convenient to set up multiple Web Modeler instances and handle them as feature branches, we do not recommend this procedure in order to maintain a single source of truth in your organization.
 Please keep a single Web Modeler installation for all your environments, and use milestones to reflect versioning and pipeline stages.
 If you need feature branches, you can clone files or projects and merge them later back to the origin file or project using your VCS.